auth0/docs/articles/anomaly-detection/index.md

 Auth0 does email the dashboard owner when this block is triggered.
 Within this email there's a link the owner can click on to remove the block.

-#### Restrictions Regarding Brute Force Protection
+#### Restrictions Regarding Brute-Force Protection

 Both of these anomaly types depend on the IP address of the user.
 Because of this, the following use cases are not supported:

 1. Using the [Resource Owner](/auth-api#!#post--oauth-ro) from the backend of the application.
 Using this call does not get the IP address of the user.
 2. Authenticating many users from the same IP address.
-If this is an issue for you, disable the **2nd level brute force protection** shield.
+For instance, users that are behind a proxy are more likely to reach these limits and trigger the associated protection.
+It is possible to configure a whitelist for the proxy's IP and CIDR range and avoid erroneously triggering the protection.

 ### Breached Password Detection